MariskaIJpelaar/Arrow-Spark-Engine/patcher/README.md

 ## Update List
 Here we list all files to keep track of when applying an update.
-Note that the path in the original version and the path in the pather should be the same!
+Note that the path in the original version and the path in the patcher should be the same!

 | GroupID          | Artifact     | Version | Path                                          |
 |------------------|--------------|---------|-----------------------------------------------|